johanley/precision-timekeeping/README.md

 ### Conversions Between Timescales At Sub-Millisecond Level
 Time can be represented to arbitrary precision in this library.
 But *conversions* between timescales is another story.
-Here, the goal is to **ensure timescale conversions are accurate to sub-millisecond level**.
+Here, the goal is to **ensure timescale conversions are accurate to sub-millisecond level**, as a kind of minimal baseline.

-The distinction is needed because, in general, conversions between timescales simply aren't *always* known to arbitrary precision.
-It's true that *some* timescale conversions are defined precisely by conventional relations, but that's not always true.
+The design of <a href='https://www.iausofa.org/'>SOFA</a> is different in this regard.
+In SOFA, specific conversions between timescales are implemented, each at the best precision possible.
+This is a good design for SOFA.
+But in SOFA, you need to think about the specific chain of conversions that gets you from one timescale to another.

+So there's a choice or trade-off in the design of conversions between timescales:
+- execute a specific sequence of multiple steps (more steps, but each step retains its maximum precision), as in SOFA
+- execute in a single step, as in this library

+The single-step design is implemented here by defining how each timescale differs from TAI.

 ### Included Timescales
 - TAI is the core timescale.
 Other timescales are defined with respect to TAI.
 - TT has a fixed offset from TAI
-- TDB, whose offset from TAI is a simple periodic function
+- TDB, whose offset from TAI is modeled as a simple periodic function
-- GPS has a fixed offset from TAI
+- GPS is modeled with a fixed offset from TAI
 - UT1, whose offset from TAI comes from data files from IERS, which you need to update manually
-- UTC, modeled here as a fixed offset from TAI, with a back-door to override the value
+- UTC, modeled as a fixed offset from TAI, with a back-door to override the value

 ### Other Items
 - time zones are not part of this library